WeblateOrg/weblate/docs/wlc.rst

 The program follows the XDG specification, so you can adjust placement of config files by environment variables ``XDG_CONFIG_HOME`` or ``XDG_CONFIG_DIRS``.
-On Windows ``APPDATA`` directory is preferred locatin for the configuration file.
+On Windows ``APPDATA`` directory is preferred location for the configuration file.

 Following settings can be configured in the ``[weblate]`` section (you can customize this by :option:`--config-section`):